 Big news for all of you non-US based barbers in this Andis Supra ZR review!
 Andis mention the machine runs on 100-240V and 50-60Hz, so you should be able to use it globally.
 One of the few models with such a feature.

 Here’s what Andis does that no other brand executes that well: the ceramic blades.
 Pairing precise cuts with the ability to stay cooler and sharper longer than steel ones, they’re a total win.

 Unsurprisingly, your #000 blade with the Supra ZR is a ceramic one.
 Can you imagine something more fitting for such a beastly machine?

 Of course, if you already have other detachable blades – even Oster ones, you can plug them onto the clipper.
 They will fit right in.
 You’ll save money for sure, but keep in mind Oster don’t have ceramic blades.

-I’d like to point out the 5-speed rotary motor, as this is something you won’t see in many detachable clippers.
+I’d like to point out in this Andis Supra ZR review that the 5-speed rotary motor, as this is something you won’t see in many detachable clippers.
 It spans across 1800 to 3800 cutting strokes per minute with only one flick of the switch.